 - Bicycles Available

 The 7 rooms are large and airy, with a sprinkling of period features - perhaps an elegant black fireplace, a tiled nook or an arched doorway.
 But what really sets them apart is the sleek mid-century furniture, much of it by iconic designers such as Charles and Ray Eames, Jean Prouvé and Hans Wegner.
 It’s offset beautifully by contemporary lighting, pale wooden floors and colourful throws handmade by Patrícia, who teaches crochet and quilting in her spare time.

 Size and bed type vary, but most rooms have clawfoot tubs with overhead showers, and all have a few little luxuries (Castelbel Porto toiletries, robes and slippers, a welcome bottle of wine).
 Those to the rear of the main house come with garden-facing balconies; we were lucky enough to stay in one of these - the Queen Deluxe Garden, which sits under a tangle of top-floor rafters - and loved lingering in the evening sunshine with an aperitif.
 Down below, the Garden Pavilion waits on the lawn.
 Added since our visit, this is a more modern creation which we look forward to seeing for ourselves soon.

 Back in the house, the rooms at the front overlook the street, but it’s not particularly busy.
-Note that Club (the smallest room) and City Heritage (set in the former drawing room, with a delicate plasterwork ceiling) have no wall enclosing their ensuites; instead, the bath and loo are hidden behind tall travel trunks that double as shelving.
+Note that Club (the smallest room) has no wall enclosing its ensuite; instead, the bath and loo are hidden behind tall travel trunks that double as shelving.